So, the question is:

-The racket foot refers to the strong playing foot which is usually the right foot for a right handed player and the left foot for a left hander.
+The term 'racket foot' refers to the strongest playing foot.
+In most cases, it will be the right foot for a right handed player and the left foot for a left hander.

-In terminologies of badminton a rally is a series of passes and exchanged shots which begin with a serve and the rally finishes when the point is won.
+In terminologies of badminton, a rally is a series of passes and exchanged shots which begin with a serve.
+As a rule, rallies in badminton finish when the point is won.

-Rally-scoring refers to the manner of scoring in which a point is awarded for every rally.
+Rally-scoring is sports lingo that refers to the manner of scoring in which a point is awarded for every rally.

-The receiver is the player who receives the shuttlecock put into play by the server and then returns the opening stroke made by the server, both in singles and doubles.
+The receiver is the player who receives the shuttlecock put into play by the server.
+So, receivers will return the opening stroke made by the server, both in singles and doubles games.

 Rotation is the movement or interaction which allows doubles partners to attack or defend effectively as a team.

-In badminton equipment terms the rough side refers to the side containing the trim loops of the racket and being opposite to the smooth side.
+In badminton equipment terms, the 'rough side' refers to the side containing the trim loops of the racket - that being opposite to the smooth side.

-A round-the-head shot is a funny badminton phrase referring to an overhead shot which is played with a forehand swing but on the backhand side.
+A round-the-head shot is a funny badminton phrase referring to an overhead shot played with a forehand swing, but on the backhand side.